-Step 2 Flight – does the airline carry bicycles on board at what charge and under what conditions, i.e. turn handbards, need bike box, etc. If taking your bicycle the airline with the least number of connections should be considered.
+Does the airline carry bicycles on board at what charge and under what conditions, i.e. turn handlebars, need bike box, etc. If taking your bicycle the airline with the least number of connections should be considered.
 If you book early you may qualify for a higher discount.
-Charter airlines should also be considered, a good travel agent can help you with this.
+Charter airlines should also be considered, a good travel agent or the internet can help you with this.

 If renting a bicycle be sure it comes with racks for your panniers and a lock.
 Check the number of gears.
 I have found bike rentals to be very inconsistent.
 In some countries such as Switzerland you can rent from one location and leave your rental bike at any of 200 bike depots scattered around the country.

-Step 4 Order route maps – it is best to have them prior to leaving, however some European maps are only available upon arrival.
+It is best to have them prior to leaving, however some European maps are only available upon arrival.
 Amazon and some local book stores carry the maps.
-The Omni Resources web site is another great source of cycling maps.
+Even if using a GPS I find general cycling maps of route a plus.

-Step 6 Book your Accommodation – it is really only neccessary to book your first nights accommodation and perhaps Friday and Saturday nights if bicycle touring in Europe.
+It is really only necessary to book your first nights accommodation and perhaps Friday and Saturday nights if bicycle touring in Europe.
 If camping you do not need to book in advance.
 If staying in local hotels I have only found a problem on weekends in Germany and Austria so I do book those nights.
 If booking in advance ask about bicycle storage and advice what time you are expected to arrive.

 Tip – print off your expected train times in advance as connections can only be a few minutes in Europe and it is best to know in advance.

-Step 7 Airport transfers – figure out how you are getting from the airport to your first hotel or destination.
+Figure out how you are getting from the airport to your first hotel or destination.
 In Europe many airports have train stations.
 In other destinations you may need to use the local bus service but check to see if they can carry your bikes.
-Some cyclists prefer to leave right from the airport but if doing that check on expected traffic conditions
+Some cyclists prefer to leave right from the airport but if doing that check on expected traffic conditions.

 When planning your bicycle tour take these steps can help ensure you have a great trip.